abdzyusuf123-ctrl/My-Notes/DSA/Intro to Problem Solving.md

 2. Simulate test cases **step by step** to verify that it produces the expected result.

 💡 *If your pseudocode works logically, implementation becomes mechanical.*

 ---

-## 🚀 Most Important Takeaways

-- Don’t rush to match the problem to a known pattern — **understand it first.**
-- Treat each problem **creatively**, like solving a real task at work.
-- **DSA patterns are tools**, not the goal.
-Use them to optimize after you understand the problem.
-- Always start with **brute force**, then improve efficiency with patterns and data structures.

----